zzhou007/links/links.md

 #Intresting Facts
-###Why Can We not Dard Link Directories and What Happends When We Try?
+###Why Can We not Hard Link Directories and What Happens When We Try?
 ###How the mv and rm command works
-rm just unlinks the file but does not overwrite the data.
+Rm just unlinks the file but does not overwrite the data.
 As long as you are in the same filesystem, mv just creates a hard link and removes the previous directory entry.
-This allows for faster reorganization without actully changint the data at all.
+This allows for faster reorganization without actually changing the data at all.